We are taking a break, but we are still here!

 Thank you for your interest in Olympic View Community Foundation.

-Leslie Lauren recently retired as Executive Director.
+Leslie Lauren retired as Executive Director.
 We are at minimum operation during this time.

 Nonprofit Excellence Awards